QuantEcon/lecture-source-jl/source/rst/tools_and_techniques/numerical_linear_algebra.rst

 This factorization is the key to the performance of the ``A \ b`` in this case.
 For Tridiagonal matrices, the LU decomposition is :math:`O(N^2)`.

-Finally, just as a dense matrix without any structure will tend to use a LU decomposition to solve systems, so will a sparse matrix
+Finally, just as a dense matrix without any structure use an LU decomposition to solve a system, so will the sparse solvers

 .. code-block:: julia